By Karen Benson, certified Texas Master Naturalist

 So when Carter Crouch, a graduate student at Cesar Kleberg Research Institute, claimed he heard a mouse “howl,” I really didn’t believe it.
 Carter told us he had captured the mouse in one of his research traps.
 While he was removing it from the trap, the mouse let out a piercing, high-pitched howl.
-The shrill scream “hurt his ears,” he said.
+The shrill scream “hurt my ears,” he said.

 I wondered if Carter had gotten up too early, and perhaps just imagined a mouse’s terrified squeak was a howl.
 I was skeptical, but I have come across many strange things as a naturalist.
 So I checked my mammal field guides to see if such a mouse might really exist.

 Reading through the text in The Mammals of Texas (Davis, 1978) I learned that there are over 60 species of rodents in this state.
 Squirrels, prairie dogs, pocket gophers, voles, even beavers, as well as 40 kinds of mice and rats, are rodents that live in Texas.
 As I perused the species accounts, one mouse species surprised me.
 The author compared one of its calls to the howl of a wolf which “is made with raised nose and open mouth in perfect wolf form.”
 The mouse was a grasshopper mouse.

 Fascinated by this, I checked other books and eventually the Internet.
 The species of grasshopper mouse we have in this part of Texas is the Northern Grasshopper Mouse (Onychomys leucogaster) which has a white tummy and a white tip to its tail.
 And its most distinctive characteristic is its howl.
 In fact, you would think it would have been named “howling mouse.”
 Instead its name refers to its favorite food: grasshoppers and other insects.